-The guarantee of Radboud University sets a good foundation for the applications for further grants and investments.
+The guarantee of Radboud University sets further grants and investments.

 According to Han van Krieken, Rector Magnificus of Radboud University, this concerns appealing fundamental research that can only be carried out with large investments and long-term international collaboration.
 Radboud University researchers can keep contributing to this project over the following years and remain in a leading role.